wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/web-automation/includes/3-handling-web-pages.md

 ## Hover Mouse over element on Web Page action

 The **Hover Mouse over element on Web Page** action allows you to relocate the mouse pointer over a specified webpage element.
-This feature can be helpful on webpages that provide hoverable menus.
+This feature can be helpful on webpages that provide menus that you can hover over.

 Inside the action, you need to specify the browser instance and a control that describes the element to hover over.